Individual Record 4

 Immigr'n Date} N/A Port} N/A

-Education: Grade} Garfield Elem. or Top 2 Degrees} L.A.
+Education: Grade} Garfield Elem.
+Additional} L.A.
 Normal

 Military: Service} None